EU–Mercosur Association Agreement: Governments and parliaments

 After Brazilian president Jair Bolsonaro received much criticism concerning the protection of the Amazon rain forest, both Ireland and France voiced concern, and threatened a veto on the agreement unless action is taken by the Brazilian government.

-In July 2019 a symbolic motion rejecting the trade deal was passed in Dáil Éireann, the lower house of the Irish legislature, by 84 votes to 46.
+In July 2019, a symbolic motion rejecting the trade deal was passed in Dáil Éireann, the lower house of the Irish legislature, by 84 votes to 46.
 On 8 August 2019 the Luxemburg trade minister indicated that the implementation of the Paris Climate Agreement was a necessary condition for signing the EU-Mercosur trade deal.
 On 28 August Slovak Agriculture Minister Gabriela Matečná said Slovakia would block the agreement because of Brazil's unacceptable approach to the Amazon fires.

 In September 2019, lawmakers on the Austrian parliament's EU subcommittee almost unanimously voted to reject the draft free trade agreement citing concerns over their national farming sector and the Amazon forest fires.
 As such the government is obliged to veto the pact at EU level, where all 28 member states and their parliaments must agree to trade deals.
 Lawmakers from the centre-right ÖVP and the far-right Freedom Party also voted to reject the deal.

 On 20 January 2020 the government of the Belgian region Wallonia took formal position against the agreement.
-The Walloon parliament unanimously (70-0) endorsed this position on 5 February 2020.
+The Walloon parliament unanimously (70–0) endorsed this position on 5 February 2020.

-On 2 June 2020 the Dutch House of Representatives adopted a motion rejecting the agreement with a narrow majority.
 The government of the Belgian capital region Brussels stated on 14 July 2020 that the agreement was unacceptable in its current form and listed a series of preconditions.
 This position was endorsed by a Parliamentary commission on 10 October 2020.

+On 2 June 2020 the Dutch House of Representatives adopted a motion rejecting the agreement with a narrow majority.

 On 20 August 2020 the German Chancellor Angela Merkel expressed doubts about the EU-Mercosur trade deal and whether it could go through in its current form.

 On 29 September 2020 Tánaiste Leo Varadkar said that Ireland would not ratify the EU-Mercosur trade deal unless new enforceable environmental guarantees were added.

+On 2 December 2023 French president Emmanuel Macron said during a COP 28 press conference that he opposes the deal.
+Later that day, EU's Commission vice-president for trade Valdis Dombrovskis cancelled a visit he would make along with a European delegation to a Mercosur summit in Rio de Janeiro on December 7 to reportedly announce the agreement had been concluded.
+Officials from Brazil also informed EU that Argentina's outgoing government said new commitments put in the final text (especially those regarding the environment) would require approval by the newly elected government of Javier Milei, who was to be sworn in as president of Argentina on December 10.
+Since the deal would include competences of both the EU and individual European countries, France (or any other EU state) could potentially veto the agreement, and additionally require all 27 national legislatures in the EU to approve it.